autometrics-dev/am/README.md

     - Prometheus - this will scrape, store and expose the metrics data
     - Pushgateway - allow for pushing metrics from batch jobs or short-lived processes
-    - Grafana (coming soon)
+    - Grafana (coming soon!)
-- Explore your metrics using the explorer
+- Visualize your metrics using the explorer
+- Inspect your Service Level Objectives (coming soon!)

 ## Getting started